vuepress-theme-hope/vuepress-theme-hope-v1/docs/comment/src/guide/github.md

 # GitHub OAuth App

 > Vssue can also work with self-hosted GitHub Enterprise Server.
 Set the `baseURL` options to your GitHub URL.
-See [Options Reference - baseURL](../options/README.md#baseurl)
 >
 > GitHub requires `clientSecret` because [GitHub does not support implicit grant type](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/)
 >